U.S. Alerts

 Night

-Friday Night: Mostly cloudy, with a low around 60.
-Southwest wind around 5 mph, with gusts as high as 15 mph.
+Friday Night: A slight chance of rain showers before 3am, then a slight chance of rain and snow showers.
+Mostly cloudy, with a low around 32.
+West wind around 5 mph, with gusts as high as 15 mph.
+Chance of precipitation is 20%.

 Saturday